Want an easy craft idea? Grab an IKEA magazine holder and paint it as unique home decor or for a gift! Add your favorite Duck Tape – to personalize.

 And guess what?
 It WORKS!
 You can write on it!
 I was tickled.
 I was also tickled with how my magazine racks turned out.

 Here’s how I picture them as gifts.
 Decorate and personalize for the recipient, then give with a magazine gift subscription.
 Isn’t that fun?

 It’s a great idea for those of us that are “old skool” and love having paper in our hands to read.
 Here’s how to make them!

 - Wooden magazine holders – from IKEA (Knuff line)

 - Duck Tape – Chalkboard, Sugar Skulls, Tribal patterns

 - Acrylic paint – colors of your choice

 Here are the magazine holders I purchased, two for $10!
 Sand any imperfections and brush the dust away before getting started.

-Once you're done with that, use sandpaper to lightly distress the edges.
-That let's the color beneath show through a little bit.
-You don't have to do it . . . but I love the added touch of interest!
+Once you’re done, use sandpaper to lightly distress the edges.
+That let’s the color beneath show through a little bit.
+You don’t have to do it . . . but I love the added touch of interest!